brownEFX/gitWorkflow101/gitWorkflow - FULL Example.md

 ### 5️⃣ Create and Merge the Pull Request
 The final steps move from your terminal to the remote server's web interface (e.g., GitHub).
+1. Open PR:
+   ❶ Navigate to your repository on GitHub.
+   ❷ Select Pull Requests tab.
-1. Open PR: Navigate to your repository on GitHub.
-You will typically see a prompt to "Compare & pull request" for the branch you just pushed.
+   ❸ Click "Compare & pull request" for the branch you just pushed.
+   ❹ Add a Title && Description
+   ❺ Click Create Pull Request
+   ❶❷❸❹❺❻❼ ❻❼❾❿
 2. Review: Collaborators review your code, leave comments, and suggest changes.
 3. Merge: Once approved, click "Merge pull request" on the web page to join your feature branch into main.
 4. Clean Up: After merging, delete the remote branch on the website and update your local main branch.